Terra-CS/totes-project/README.md

 ## Deployment

-This project can either be deployed through github actions
+This project can either be deployed through github actions (on push to main branch).

-if you want to deploy to aws without github, run the following commands inside the terraform directory:
+If you want to deploy to aws without github, run the following commands inside the terraform directory:

 ```bash
   terraform init